Mick1406/GUI_for_InstagramBot/README.md

 ## Installation & Run GUI

-- To install the GUI: Navigate to the folder path you desire to make the Install
+- To install the GUI: Navigate to the folder path you would like to make the Install
 ```
 git clone "https://github.com/Mick1406/GUI_for_InstagramBot.git"
 ```